masukomi/backup_brain/contributing.md

 See the VISION.md document for more details.

+### Graphics Folks
+There is an "orphan" branch called `graphical_resources` that contains a `resources` directory with Affinity Designer files for all of the images used in this app.

+There is also a `screenshots` directory where you should store any new / updated screenshots needed for the README or other documentation.

 ## Faster Responses
 GitHub notifications are a firehose I'm having trouble taming.
 Giving me a heads-up about your PR or Issue is _very_ helpful.
 If you're on the fediverse please message me at [@masukomi@connectified.com](https://connectified.com/@masukomi) or email me at [masukomi@masukomi.org](mailto:masukomi@masukomi.org) and put "Backup Brain" in the title.
 I'm not spectacular at email, but I'll try to read it in a timely manner.